 In a separate operation Captain Stephen W. Pless and his crew rescued four soldiers under fire from a beach where they were about to be overrun, their chopper being heavily overweight and skimming the sea as the pilots tried to gain lift to get airborne.
 For their heroism 3 crew members were each awarded the Navy Cross.

 Capt.
 Pless received the nations highest award, the Medal of Honor and became the only Marine aviator to receive this award during the Vietnam War.
-The combined crew (details at bottom of page) represent the highest decorated air crew to fly in Vietnam.

 In October 1967 the squadron moved just South of Hue to Phu Bai, and a month later the squadron moved on to Quang Tri.
 In July 1968 the squadron received its first fixed wing aircraft since WW2 when they took delivery of a number of Cessna 0-1C Bird Dogs that were utilised to direct air strikes.